PIS: A Practical Incentive System for Multihop Wireless Networks

-In multi-hop wireless networks, the mobile nodes usually act as routers to relay other nodes' packets for enabling new applications and enhancing the network performance and deployment.
-However, selfish nodes may not cooperate and make use of the cooperative nodes to relay their packets, which has negative effect on the network fairness, security, and performance.
+In Multi-hop Wireless Networks (MWNs), the mobile nodes usually act as routers to relay other nodes' packets to enable new applications and enhance network performance and deployment.
+However, selfish nodes may not cooperate and make use of the cooperative nodes to relay their packets, which has a negative effect on network fairness, security, and performance.
 Incentive systems implement micropayment in the network to stimulate the selfish nodes to cooperate.
-However, micropayment schemes have been originally proposed for web based applications, so a practical incentive system should consider the differences between web-based applications and cooperation stimulation.
+However, micropayment schemes have originally been proposed for web-based applications; therefore, a practical incentive system should consider the differences between web-based applications and cooperation stimulation.